johtela/LiterateCS/Introduction.md

 >
 > _Donald Knuth, Computer Journal, 1984_

-[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is a software design methodology proposed by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth).
+[Literate programming] is a software design methodology proposed by [Donald Knuth].
 Its guiding principle is that computer programs should be written like a book or an essay.
 Knuth argues that good programmers do not focus just on writing code, they also document the thought processes that led them to the chosen implementation; describing not only _what_ the code does, but _why_.